peeringdb/docs/docs/howto/api_keys.md

 !["manage organization api key permissions"](images/org-key-permissions.png)

-## Copy/write down keys immediately
+## Copy or Write Down Keys Immediately

-**One thing to note** is that the full API key string is only ever exposed to the user or organization at its moment of creation.
+The full API key string is only ever exposed to the user or organization **at its moment of creation**.
 If this string is lost, then the user or organization should revoke that key and create and permission a new one.

-## Command line example using Python and requests
+## Command Line Example Using Python and Requests

 API keys allow developers to interact with their PeeringDB account programmatically, rather than through the website.
 Here is an example script in Python.
 It uses the module Requests to GET data about a particular Facility, and then sends a PUT request to modify that data.